 - Bake on the middle lower rack for 20 minutes.

 - Lower the oven temperature to 400º and put a piece of aluminum foil around the outer edges of the pie to prevent it from burning.
 Cook for another 50-60 minutes, or until the middle of the pie is bubbling and the crust is golden brown.
 The fruit filling should reach a temperature in the middle of above 200ºF.

 If you want more information on this, check out this Guide to Baking Frozen Pies!

 Don't Overbake a Custard

 If there was only one pie secret I could share with anyone, it would be this: don’t over-bake your custard pie!
 And by that, I am referring to not only custard pies but any pie that contains dairy and eggs together.
 When a custard-style pie is properly baked, it should be just barely set.
 If you overcook it, you are essentially “boiling” the eggs.
-In some cases, that can lead to an actual taste of overcooked eggs.
-It can also make the pie feel tough, or spongy.
+Sometimes, that can lead to an actual taste of overcooked eggs.
+It can also make the pie feel tough or spongy.
 More commonly, it leads to cracked or separated pies.
 A properly cooked custard is set (and safe to eat) between 170º – 200º.
 Each custard recipe will vary a bit in terms of the exact temperature needed to set it.

-Another clue that a pie is done is by looking at the outer edges and seeing if they have begun to “soufflé”, or puff up.
-Look for the soufflé effect to go in about 2 to 2-½″ from the outer edge, and for the direct center of the pie to still be barely wobbly.
-At this point, you want to take your pie out of the oven, and place it at room temperature to cool.
+Another clue that a pie is done is by looking at the outer edges and seeing if they have begun to “soufflé” or puff up.
+Look for the soufflé effect to go in about 2 to 2-½″ from the outer edge and for the direct center of the pie to still be barely wobbly.
+At this point, you want to take your pie out of the oven and place it at room temperature to cool.